leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 There are currently far easier ways (Wordpress, Medium etc) to start a blog, why go through all the hassle to make it from scratch?

-Well the first thing that drew me to Jekyll was that as a developer I'm always enjoying more building stuff myself.
+Well, the thing that drew me to Jekyll is that as a developer I'm always enjoying more building stuff myself.
 Having exposure to the underlying code is always a great strength that allows you to configure (and also break) a project.

-So the fact still remains, take something apart, break it and then try to make it work.
-It will always down a path with many things to explore, and putting it back
+So take something apart, break it and then try to make it work.
+You will always be more motivated to make something work again and it will usually take you down a curious rabbit hole.

 [githubpages-url]: https://pages.github.com/